 State tax rates and rules for income, sales, gas, property, cigarette, and other taxes that impact middle-class families.
-Go to the Kiplinger Tax Map Montana Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Tax-Friendly You can buy all the jewelry you want tax-free in the Gem State — there's no state sales tax at all, though some resort destinations impose them.
+Go to the Kiplinger Tax Map Montana Add to State Compare List | View List View State Compare List (0) selected | Compare up to 5 The Bottom Line Mixed Tax Picture You can buy all the jewelry you want tax-free in the Gem State — there's no state sales tax at all, though some resort destinations impose them.
 Income taxes are on the high side, though.
-Property taxes are middle of the pack.
-Income Tax Range Low: 1% (on up to $3,100 of taxable income)High: 6.9% (on taxable income over $18,700) Sales Tax No state sales tax.
+Property taxes are a bit below average.
+So, some good news; some bad.
+Income Tax Range Low: 1% (on up to $3,100 of taxable income)High: 6.9% (on taxable income over $18,800)For 2022, the 1% rate applies to taxable income up to $3,300 and the top rate is 6.75% on taxable income over $19,800.Beginning in 2024, there will be only two tax rates: 4.7% (on up to $20,500 of taxable income for single filers and $41,000 for married couples filing jointly) and 6.5% (on taxable income over $20,500 for single filers and $41,000 for married couples filing jointly).
+Sales Tax No state sales tax.
 Resort areas such as Big Sky, Red Lodge and West Yellowstone have local sales taxes.
-Real Property Taxes In Montana, the median property tax rate is $831 per $100,000 of assessed home value.
-Motor Fuel Taxes Gasoline: 32.75¢ per gallon.
-Diesel: 30.2¢ per gallon.
-Sin Taxes Cigarettes and many little cigars: $1.70 per packMoist snuff: $0.85 per packOther tobacco products: 50% of the wholesale priceBeer: $0.14 per gallonWine: $1.02 per gallonLiquor: $9.75 per gallonLiquor tax is an estimate by the Distilled Spirits Council of the United States and published by the Tax Foundation.Marijuana: 20% of retail price (effective October 1, 2021) Annual Car Taxes and Fees An annual vehicle registration tax based on the car's age and value is imposed.
+Real Property Taxes In Montana, the median property tax rate is $827 per $100,000 of assessed home value.
+Motor Fuel Taxes Gasoline: 33.25¢ per gallon.
+Diesel: 30.3¢ per gallon.
+Sin Taxes Cigarettes and many little cigars: $1.70 per packMoist snuff: $0.85 per packOther tobacco products: 50% of the wholesale priceBeer: $0.14 per gallonWine: $1.02 per gallonLiquor: $9.83 per gallonLiquor tax is an estimate by the Distilled Spirits Council of the United States and published by the Tax Foundation.Marijuana: 20% state excise tax on retail price, state and local sales tax, and possible local-option excise tax of up to 3% of retail value Annual Car Taxes and Fees An annual vehicle registration tax based on the car's age and value is imposed.
 Additional local taxes may apply.
 Estate and Inheritance Taxes No estate or inheritance tax.